elliot-drew/protviewer/README.md

 Large degree of control over the viewer, including representations, colors, showing contacts etc.

-More to be added, any suggestions welcomed.
+More to be added.

-Currently only available as a Windows 10 electron based executable.
-OSX and Linux versions to come.
-A web based version will be available once I bother to sort out web hosting.
+Currently being written as an electron app.
+A web based version will probably be available once I bother to sort out web hosting.

 # Acknowledgements